 Often, people tell me they would not have been able to do what I have done.
 I believe we should never say those words because then your mind starts believing it and you will not be able to face anything in life.
 I did not always have a positive mindset, I have had to cultivate it over the years, it requires constant hard work.

 Today, I have no complaints.
 The people who have more complaints from life are those who play safe.
 Because when you are taking chances, you know the possible outcomes and you still go for it.
 When people come to me looking for motivation, I just ask them one thing.
-Tell me your action plan.
+Tell me about your action plan.
 Let’s discuss the solution and not waste time shedding tears over the problem.
 I follow a simple and practical approach to life.

 Once I was talking to a female friend and she would repeatedly use the phrase, ‘As a woman’.
 I had to tell her that every time you use these words, you are making yourself weak, without even realizing it.